Thanksgiving Day marks the beginning of our 8th year for The Sounds of Brazil’s ‘live’ streaming station.

 We took a big step forward on Thanksgiving Day, 2014 with our ‘always live’ streaming station at Connectbrazil.com.

 Launch day was chosen with purpose: Thanksgiving reminds me of how grateful I am to be able to do what I love and to be able to share it with you.

-I am thankful, too that our streaming station has grown to become America’s top independant choice for the best of Brazilian music: Bossa Nova, Brazilian jazz and crossover hits from both sides of the equator.
+I am thankful, too that our streaming station has grown to become America’s top independent choice for the best of Brazilian music: Bossa Nova, Brazilian jazz, and crossover hits from both sides of the equator.

 - The Midday Show with Scott Adams (9 am to 3 pm US Central, M-F),

 - ‘Quiet Nights’ 8 pm to midnight, M-F (Brazilian jazz)

 - Bossa Nova Breeze, Saturdays 24 hrs.

 - The Sunday Brazilian Brunch, 5 am, 9 am, 2 pm and 8 pm, Sundays